 Support Beyond the Classroom

 Putting our students first isn’t limited to our curriculum.
 We understand that college is a time to gain valuable life experience that will serve you well in the workplace and out in the world.
-That’s why we continue to be dedicated to creating a nurturing environment for our students beyond the walls of a virtual classroom.
+That’s why we continue to be dedicated to creating a nurturing environment for our students both On-Campus and Online.

 To help you stay on track with your coursework and career goals.